 1 g.
 Purple Passion Fruit seeds, Passionflower, Passiflora edulis, China

-Passiflora edulis is a vine species of passion flower that is native to South America that sports wildly tropical-looking purple flowers.
+Passiflora edulis is a semi-tropical vine species of passion flower that is native to South America and sports large, wildly tropical-looking purple and white flowers.
 It is commercially cultivated in many tropical and subtropical areas such as Hawaii for its sweet, seedy fruit, commonly called passion fruit.
-The fruit is a pepo, a type of berry, round to oval, dark purple at maturity, with a soft to firm, juicy interior filled with numerous seeds.
+The fruit is a pepo, actually a type of berry, mostly oval, dark purple at maturity, with a soft to firm, juicy interior filled with numerous black seeds.
 The fruit is both eaten and juiced; the juice is often added to other fruit juices to enhance aroma and flavor.

 Prefers a frost-free location.
 Cover the plant if a frost is imminent.
 Easy to grow.
 Great for an arbor or overhang.
 Bees and butterflies love the flowers, especially giant carpenter bees.